conedevelopment/simplepay-gateway/README.md

 Because of this, SimplePay will get the reduced prices.
 To prevent double price reduction, the discounted amount will be `0`.

+### Recurring payments

+Recurring payments are not supported.

 ## Refunds

 Refunds can be performed both from WooCommerce's and SimplePay's side.